Gellert5225/SwiftyCareer/readme.md

 ## Prerequisite

-You need to have Node.js installed on your machine.
+You need to have Node.js and MongoDB installed on your machine.

 We use [Parse](http://parseplatform.org) as our backend service, and you can find their documentations [here](http://docs.parseplatform.org).

-## Usage
+## Install

+### Client

+We use CocoaPod for iOS client.
+To start, run `pod install` in the iOS Client directory.

+### Database

+After you have installed MongoDB Community version, run

+`mongod --port 27017 --auth --dbpath your/db/path`

+then you can either download MongoDB Compass or run `mongo` in a shell window to browse the database.
+More detail can be found [here](https://docs.mongodb.com/manual/administration/install-community/)

+> Note: you need to create a database user before you access it.
+`
+db.createUser({
+    user: 'new_username',
+    pwd: 'new_password',
+    roles: [
+        { role: 'readWrite', db: 'your_new_database' }
+    ]
+})
+`

 Our server is deployed on Heroku, to run the server locally, clone the GitHub repo, and go to the folder "Server/Development".
 First, you need to install all node dependencies, simply run